3 Hours / 3 CEs

 • Intended Audience

-This training is designed for mental health professionals and students at any stage of their career who work with, or plan to work with, adolescents and their parents or caregivers.
-The program is especially relevant for those specializing in adolescent therapy, family counseling, school-based mental health, or sexual health education.
-Participants may work in a variety of settings, including schools, clinics, community centers, or private practice.
-All mental health professionals and students interested in supporting teenagers and their families will benefit from this training.
+This training is intended for individuals who work with, or plan to work with, adolescents and their parents or caregivers, with a focus on those specializing in adolescent therapy, family counseling, school-based mental health, or sexual health education.

 • School-based mental health staff